Does it sometimes seem like your dog has razor-sharp shark teeth?

 When puppies are little they play and rough-house with their littermates and mother.
 During playtime, the puppies learn what’s called bite inhibition; how hard or soft they can bite down before it becomes too much.

 When we bring home our new dog, they may still want to bite and nip at you just like they did with their siblings and mother.
 It’s important to teach your dog that skin and teeth should not touch.
-This rule is a must if you want to teach your dog to stop biting you or at your clothes.
+This rule is a must if you want to stop your dog from biting you or at your clothes.

 There are a few things you should keep in mind if your puppy keeps nipping at you: